Technically Strong, Fundamentally Convalescent and Politically (#%)^!

 N-S-- & T+I++.
 The highest probability for a rally is 79% for the

 The most reliable combinations are those in bold type.
 The very best performers are colored green, while the very worst are in pink.
-The tables will be updated each week so we can follow the results going forward.
-Additional explanatory material was posted here, here and here.
+The tables are updated each week so we can follow the results going forward.
+Additional explanatory material is posted here, here and here.